Tulbagh

-Tulbagh, named after Dutch Cape Colony Governor Ryk Tulbagh, is a town located in the "Land van Waveren" mountain basin (also known as the Tulbagh basin), in the Winelands of the Western Cape, South Africa.
+Tulbagh ([ˈtœlbaχ]), previously named Roodezand, then Land van Waveren later in 1804 named after Cape of Good Hope Governor Ryk Tulbagh, is a town located in the "Land van Waveren" mountain basin (also known as the Tulbagh basin), in the Winelands of the Western Cape, South Africa.
 The basin is fringed on three sides by mountains, and is drained by the Klein Berg River and its tributaries.
 The nearest towns are Ons Rust and Gouda beyond the Nuwekloof Pass, Wolseley some 15 km to the south inside the basin, and Ceres and Prince Alfred Hamlet beyond Michell's Pass in the Warm Bokkeveld.

 History

-The basin has been inhabited for thousands of years by indigenous Bushmen and Khoi-San peoples.
-It was about 300 years ago when, after a land grant by the Dutch Colonial Government to a more or less equal number of Dutch and Huguenot settlers to settle the area, that the town of Tulbagh was founded.
+The basin has been inhabited for thousands of years by indigenous Khoikhoi peoples'.
 The region was named "Land van Waveren" in 1699 by Willem Adriaan van der Stel in honour of the Oetgens van Waveren family, from which his mother was descended.
 Before this date, but also subsequent to it, the region had also been known as Roodezand ("red sand").
 The region corresponds to the present Tulbagh district, named after Governor Ryk Tulbagh.
 The town developed slowly and over time and in the period many notable examples of Cape Dutch architecture, Victorian and Edwardian houses and other buildings such as the Oude Kerk (1743) and the Oude Drosdy (the original colonial Magistrate's complex) were built.